83bar is a marketing agency specializing in healthcare.

 I was the sole designer for client facing tools.

-Building off our internal suite of tools, I reimagined or helped develop new tools for clients.
+As we began to pivot, I reimagined and helped develop new tools for clients.
 I fulfilled UX, UI, and some front end development roles for each of these projects.
-I visualized databases for external users, created user flows and wireframes, coordinated work with the development team, and in some cases aided in or provided CSS for the development team.
+I visualized data for external users, created user flows and wireframes, coordinated work with the development team, and in some cases provided CSS code.

 Problem: The assembly line hand off wasn't enough to manage appointments.
-Our nurse call center, as the first point of contact for these patients, had earned their trust and credibility.
-Often times, patients would call our nurses rather than the clinic to manage their appointments or ask questions.
-The clinics needed the information we had on patients to provide better care and earn that patient trust.
+Our nurse call center was a credible, trustworthy resource for patients as the first point of contact.
+Patients would call our nurses rather than the clinic to manage their appointments or ask questions.

-Objective: Allow internal users and clinic managers to manage appointments, track outcomes, and follow up with patients before and after appointments.
+Objective: Create an appointment management tool for clinic managers to track appointments, outcomes, and follow up with patients.

-We chose a week-long view so clinic managers could plan ahead and prepare for incoming patients.
+We chose a week-long default view so clinic managers could plan ahead and prepare for incoming patients.

 Each day includes a total count of the appointments and their statuses.
 Appointment types, such as an initial consult or a follow up appointment, can be filtered.

-Each appointment is color coded and given icons to indicate a specific status and outcome.
-Appointments with bright red indicators required follow up from the clinic managers.
+Each appointment is color coded and given icons to indicate a specific status or outcome.
+Appointments with bright red icons required follow up from the clinic managers.

-These appointment outcome statuses allow our team to understand the effectiveness of our campaigns--which patients showed and truly needed these services?
+Outcome statuses allow our team to understand the effectiveness of our campaigns.
+Which patients showed and truly needed these services?

-"Appointment Types" are preconfigured by internal strategists to set time spans to accommodate short, long, or (infinitely) double booked appointments.
-This allows us to track a patient's journey form an initial consult (often 5-30 minutes) to full procedures (hour+ in length).
+"Appointment Types" are preconfigured by our team.
+Each type has a set time span to accommodate short, long, or (infinitely) double booked appointments.
+This allows us to track a patient's journey form an initial consult (often 15-30 minutes) to full procedures (1 hour+).

-Each appointment slot is tied to a patient profile listing their appointments, notes from call center nurses and a time line of previous touch points of engagement.
+Each appointment slot is tied to a patient profile.
+It lists their appointments, notes from call center nurses and a time line of previous activity.

-Meticulous clinic managers were using the calendar on a daily basis to update the appointments in their electronic health records systems (EHR).
-However, we struggled to on board other clinic managers.
+Meticulous clinic managers used the calendar daily to update the appointments in their electronic health records systems (EHR).
+However, we struggled to engage other clinic managers.

 Problem: Many clinic managers were resistant to adopting new tools.
 They were often stressed by busy clinics or were not very tech savvy (some clinics are still paper only).